Naval Civil Engineer Corps Officers School Graduates Basic Class #277

 |0

-This work, Naval Civil Engineer Corps Officers School Graduates Basic Class #277 [Image 2 of 2], by Daniel Davenport, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Civil Engineer Corps Officers School Graduates Basic Class #277, by Daniel Davenport, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.